HL Pipe Bag: Cuffs

 - stability when transitioning from blowing to squeezing.

 This cowhide bag is tanned to imitate sheepskin with regards to tone and moisture absorption and may even exceed sheepskin.
 A sheepskin lining in the chanter cuff aids airtightness - wet this before installing the stock.
 Comes with leather covered hose clamps and an o-ring for the chanter stock groove.
 When seasoning, aggressively rub the seasoning into the leather, inflate to test airtightness.
 Repeat as necessary.
 The inside will remain a little gooey for a time, then dry out.
 Re-season after a few days if necessary.
 The interior may dry out again but it may remain airtight.

 My sizes are based on the height and arm length of the piper:

 Size - Small (people under 5'4" with shorter arms) Drones are positioned a couple inches closer to the chanter.
 The bag has a narrower profile but is still full enough to provide stability when transitioning between breathing and blowing.

 Medium - narrow (people between 5'5" and 6'0) Narrow cut frees up the forearm while still containing enough internal volume for stability of play.

-Medium - regular (people between 5'5" and 6'0); feels like what is traditionally regarded as a Large, but is still designed to free up as much of the forearm as possible.
+Medium - regular (people between 5'5" and 6'0); feels fuller, like what is traditionally regarded as a medium bag, but is still designed to free up some forearm.

 Large - narrow (people over 6'0 with long arms).
 To accommodate the long arms, the drones are positioned farther from the chanter and the front end of the bag is extended leaving plenty of bag in the back; the blowpipe further from the drones.
 Narrow cut frees up the forearm.